panoply/syncify/readme.md

 </summary>
 <p>

 You need to provide Syncify read and write access to a couple admin endpoints so it can perform operations.
-Below are the required scopes you will need to enable within in your private app.
+Below are the required scopes you to enable within in your private app.

 #### Files